mitdbg/learnedsystems-www/_posts/2021-06-21-lea-a-learned-encoding-advisor-for-column-stores.md

 </table>
 </div>

 We see that Gzip achieves a much better compression ratio while LZ4 has a much faster decompression speed.
-This leads us to the observation that compression schemes inherently represent a tradeoff between compressed size and decompression speed.
-Lightweight schemes take less time to decompress, but suffer from poor compression ratios.
+This leads us to the observation that compression schemes inherently represent a tradeoff between I/O operations and CPU operations.
+The speeds of the underlying storage device and CPU are what determine the overall decompression speed.
 An encoding advisor should incorporate the tradeoffs of different encodings when selecting the best one for each column.

 {:refdef: style="text-align: center;"}
 ![Related](/assets/lea/related.png){: style="max-height: 12em" }
 {: refdef}

 There is some work in the area of encoding selection.
-Existing column advisors usually try to minimize size.
+Existing column advisors usually try to minimize size because they assume that the storage device is much slower than the CPU, which is no longer always true.
 They either use heuristics based on column statistics or extract a sample from a column and try all encodings.
 A project known as [Shrynk](https://vks.ai/2019-12-05-shrynk-using-machine-learning-to-learn-how-to-compress) uses statistics from a Pandas DataFrame to build a classification model which predicts the best compression scheme to use.
 Concurrent work on [CodecDB](http://people.cs.uchicago.edu/~hajiang/paper/codecdb.pdf) presents a neural network for ranking different encodings based on compressed size.
 It also has specialized operators which can operate on encoded columns without fully decoding the data.

 ## Goal